appwrite/sdk-for-php/docs/functions.md

 GET https://HOSTNAME/v1/functions/runtimes
 ```

-** Get a list of all runtimes that are currently active in your project. **
+** Get a list of all runtimes that are currently active on your instance. **

 ## Get Function